ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.

-* Now the use/paste below css snippet at the very end:
+* Now use/paste the below CSS snippet for the respective mode(*Dark/Light*) at the very end of the `Edit Quick CSS`:

-> If the below css does not work,
+> If the below CSS does not work,
 > then please create an [Issue](https://github.com/warrayquipsome/Chillax/issues) or report in
 > the [Support Discord Server](https://discord.gg/DrfX6286kF).

 {style="tip"}

-If you are using dark mode, then the below css snippet
+If you are using Dark mode, then the below CSS snippet

 ```css
     /* hide message in the sidebar when using dark mode */